hetpandya/youtube_tts_data_generator/README.md

       - The key for the target language in which the subtitles have to be downloaded.
       - Default value is set to *en*
       - *Tip* - check list of available languages and their keys using: `generator.get_available_langs()`
+    - *sr*:
+      - Sample Rate to keep of the audios.
+      - Default value is set to *22050*

 - Methods:
   - download():